 Future capital needs include investment in the ageing building fabric, mechanical and electrical services on the main campus as well as current and future IT resilience and specialist equipment.
 Capital funding is at its lowest level for over 20 years, whilst a number of reviews have recommended future investment to support the roll out of T Levels and other higher level skills training.
-It is assumed that some capital grant will be made available by the DFE in 19-20 following communications to the sector and impending surveys as well as the establishment of LEP based Skills Advisory Panels and local industrial strategy interest.
+Capital grant will be made available by the DFE in 20-21 following pressure from the sector and Government's desire to "Get Building" as part of its strategy to kick start the economy following the national lockdown in 2020.